sadanand-singh/Blog/stories/projects.rst

             :width: 23pt
             :align: left

-    A un-defeatable game of TicTacToe using minimax algorithm and PyQt5.
+    A unbeatable game of TicTacToe using minimax algorithm and PyQt5.
     The `code <https://github.com/sadanand-singh/TicTacToe>`_ repository
-    is avaialable on Github.
-You need to have pyqt5 installed to run this.
+    is available on Github.
+You need to have PyQt5 installed to run this.

 .. admonition:: **RNA-binding Residues in Proteins**